AshampooSystems/boden/docs/docs/guides/fundamentals/resources.md

 }
 ```

-To include a resource.json file into the targets build process use the following code in your cmake file:
+To include a `resource.json` file into the targets build process use the following code in your CMake file:

 ```cmake tab="Basic"
 roger_add( "TARGET_NAME" OUTPUT "PATH_TO_JSON")